robj411/p2_drivers/README.md

 <span id="tab:vaccineeffects"></span>Table 3.1: Vaccine effects.
 The
-Time to develop immunity is the average time it takes a person to go from the Susceptible compartment to the Vaccinated equivalent compartment, such that the rate of transition 1/21 per day.
-The Effectiveness against transmission is one minus the relative risk of infection of a vaccinated person compared to an unvaccinated person.
+Time to develop immunity is the average time it takes a person to go from the Susceptible compartment to the Vaccinated equivalent compartment, such that the rate of transition is 1/21 per day.
+The Effectiveness against infection is one minus the relative risk of infection of a vaccinated person compared to an unvaccinated person.
 The Effectiveness against hospitalisation is one minus the relative risk of hospitalisation of a vaccinated person compared to an unvaccinated